-- Contact the office every day on the dedicated absence line giving the reason and approximate anticipation of length of absence. - On student's return to School, provide evidence of the reason for absence (if the Tutor or Head of Year are not satisfied with the explanation offered, parents can be asked to provide medical evidence to support the reasons given). - Make every effort to ensure that medical and dental appointments are made out of School hours or during holidays.
+- Contact the school every day via study bugs for a child's absence. - Contact the school if your child is struggling to come to school on a regular basis for support. - On student's return to School, provide evidence of the reason for absence (if the Tutor or Head of Year are not satisfied with the explanation offered, parents can be asked to provide medical evidence to support the reasons given). - Make every effort to ensure that medical and dental appointments are made out of School hours or during holidays.
 If this is unavoidable, the School should be informed in advance. - Holiday requests will never be authorised retrospectively.